open-traffic-generator/ac4-workshop/lab-05/README.md

 ### Phase 3: Stop the Test

-- You can stop the test manually from client VM agent manually (Ctrl+C)
+- On VM1 you can stop the test manually with **Ctrl+C** after running for a desired duration.

   OR

-- You can use *--time* flag on client side to setup a test run duration before the test run.
+- The test would have stopped automatically if the *--time* flag was used upon starting the test in the previous step.
+For example, to run the test for 2 minutes, you would start the client with the following command: `sudo cyperf -c SERVER_IP_ADDR --cps 1000 --time 120`

 ### Phase 4: Test Summary